ozgeyapar/multiarmMatlab/ReadMe.md

 This site provides Matlab code to implement the allocation policies and stopping times for multiarm clinical trials and numerical experiements that are described in the following paper:

-Chick, Stephen E. and Gans, Noah and Yapar, Ozge, Bayesian Sequential Learning for Clinical Trials of Multiple Correlated Medical Interventions (August 31, 2020).
-INSEAD Working Paper No. 2020/40/TOM/ACGRE, Available at SSRN: https://ssrn.com/abstract=3184758 or http://dx.doi.org/10.2139/ssrn.3184758
+Chick, Stephen E. and Gans, Noah and Yapar, Ozge, 2021, Bayesian Sequential Learning for Clinical Trials of Multiple Correlated Medical Interventions, Management Science (to appear).

+(Earlier versions of the paper available as: INSEAD Working Paper No. 2020/40/TOM/ACGRE, Available at SSRN: https://ssrn.com/abstract=3184758 or http://dx.doi.org/10.2139/ssrn.3184758)

-The code requires (a) some setup that must be done once per machine, to create code to describe the local installation, to create data files that store solutions to certain standardized optimal stopping problems, and then (b) some code to execute each time you wish to use the code for your applications, or to recreate the graphs from the paper.
+The Matlab code requires (a) some setup that must be done once per machine, to create code to describe the local installation, to create data files that store solutions to certain standardized optimal stopping problems, and then (b) some code to execute each time you wish to use the code for your applications, or to recreate the graphs from the paper.

+The code in this repo has been tested with Matlab version 2021a on a Windows machine.

 # SETUP (ONCE PER MACHINE)
 Below stages should be implemented once per machine to create code to describe the local installation, to create data files that store solutions to certain standardized optimal stopping problems.